 Barbeque: We do not own a gas BBQ grill.
 Because the Kapehu Retreat House is our home where we plan to live in the near future, we are reluctant to invest in things we'd never use ourselves.
 There's a small charcoal grill you can use, but we don't supply charcoal or lighter fluid.
 Before purchasing some, check to see if previous guests left any.

 Light-blocking curtains: The master bedroom has blinds on the sliding glass doors to the lanai but not on the windows.
 Again, it's our home: we love waking to the morning sun.
-If we were to install curtains for renters, we'd remove them when we move in, and then we'd have holes in the window frames.
+If we were to install curtains, we'd remove them when we move in, and then we'd have holes in the window frames.
 The other three bedrooms have bamboo blinds that block out more light.

 To view our reservations calendar and rates, click here, or on the tab at the top of this page.